jt0321/udacity-dend/p1/README.md

 An essential file imported by both is
 - `sql_queries.py`: contains predefined queries for use with Postgres SQL

-The Jupyter notebooks facilitated creation of the ETL pipeline as well as testing.
+The Jupyter notebooks facilitate creation of the ETL pipeline as well as testing SQL queries.

 ### Sample Queries and Expected Results